jack-bradshaw/monorepo/java/io/jackbradshaw/kmonkey/README.md

 }
 ```

-Similarly, the following code will add an item to the physics space and apply a small force to each second:
+Similarly, the following code will add an item to the physics space and apply a force each second:

 ```
 import io.jackbradshaw.kmonkey.coroutines.physicsDispatcher